icegoat9/compiler-class-wab/docs/compile_passes_example.md

 # Compiler Passes via Example

-The exact details of this will evolve over time as I modify the compiler, but to complement the bullet-point list of compiler steps in the [README](/README.md) and the details in the code, here's one simple program taken through each compiler pass:
+The exact details of this will evolve over time as I modify the compiler, but to complement the bullet-point list of compiler steps in the [README](/README.md) and the details in the code, here's one simple program taken through each compiler pass as of April 2025:

 ## Source code (programs/test_programs/fact_for.wb):
 ```